Workplace notification system tools might not be enough for everyday critical messages.

 The Different Types of Notification System Tools

 Businesses today use several channels to communicate company-wide messages to their employees.
-Here’s a breakdown of how successful six of the most common types of corporate notification tools are at delivering messages to employees.
+Here’s an estimated breakdown of how successful six of the most common types of corporate notification tools can be at delivering messages to employees.

 Delivering a company-wide message through a call tree system is simple and cost-effective.
 However, the successful delivery of a message depends on the continuous chain of the call tree system.
 If a key caller in the call tree system isn’t available to call the next person in the chain, the message will fail to reach its desired audience quickly.
 The call tree system also requires constant updating to consider changes in staff and phone numbers.